 Check in: When you arrive, you will be welcomed by one of our patient care representatives, who will ask you for your insurance card and any co-pays that are due.
 The representative will direct you to our comfortable reception area.

 During your visit: Our team of medical professionals work together under the supervision of the treating ophthalmologist to care for you and ensure your exam goes smoothly.

 You will first be greeted by one of our ophthalmic technicians who will review your medical history and medication use.
 The technician will conduct a preliminary work-up in which he or she will measure your visual acuity, check your refraction, measure intraocular pressure and instill eye drops.
-For an explanation of these tests See Comprehensive Eye Care.
+For an explanation of these tests, see Eye Exams.

 If you are having diagnostic tests for a specific condition, you will be brought to the diagnostic area.
 After your pupils are fully dilated, your doctor will examine your eyes, perform various tests, evaluate you, assess a treatment plan, and will determine if any further diagnostic tests are needed.
 He or she may be working with an ophthalmic scribe, who will be documenting your exam and treatment plan.
 After your visit, our patient care representatives will schedule any future appointments for you.

 If you have any questions at all, please contact our office.